ComputationalRadiationPhysics/isaac/INSTALL.md

 ### The example

-The building of the examples works similar, but the root directory of the examples is the folder "example", so after changing directory to isaac (`cd isaac`) do:
+The building of the examples works similar, but the root directory of the examples is the folder `example`, so after changing directory to isaac (`cd isaac`) do:

 * `cd example`